Serving sparkling white wine in winter is a great way to celebrate the season. Photo Credit: Max Pixel

 Winter is a time to get together with loved ones over a warm meal and enjoy the beauty of this frosty season.

-Some winter dishes don’t pair very well with most white wines, even deeply concentrated ones.
-For example, heavy red meat dishes are often too powerful for most white wines.
-A heavily oaked Chardonnay can sometimes stand up to these types of dishes, but not always.
+Some winter dishes don’t pair very well with most white wines, even high-quality, aged, or deeply concentrated ones.
+For example, hearty red meat dishes are often too powerful for most white wines.
+A heavily oaked young Chardonnay can sometimes stand up to these types of dishes, but not always.
 This is particularly true if the dish is made using a red wine sauce or reduction (the two different styles of wine will likely clash).

-Usually, however, it’s very easy to serve white wine in winter.
-You can choose from a variety of great wine and food pairings, from buttery Chardonnay and creamy bisque to acidic Chenin Blanc and sweet roasted yams.
+Nonetheless, it’s usually easy to serve white wine in winter.
+You can choose from a range of great wine and food pairings, from buttery Chardonnay and creamy bisque to acidic Chenin Blanc and sweet roasted yams.
+If you want the greatest success, it’s best to choose the wine first and the dish second.
+Start with a wine that is especially impressive, whether it has a unique story to tell, is made by a renowned producer, or simply tastes incredible.
+You can then create a winter event that centers around that special bottle, where all of the components of the dish bring out the nuance of every note in the wine.
 Winter is a time to get together with loved ones over a warm meal and enjoy the beauty of this frosty season.
 There’s no better way to do that than with a glass of opulent white wine.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.